sushinpv/react-secure-storage/README.md

 This is the problem when you have a single secure key! **Then how do we solve this issue ?**

 ## Why React Secure Storage ?

-React secure storage is created to securely write the data to local storage, here secure storage library generate a secure key for every browser and encrypt the data using this key, which means only the browser which encrypted the data can decrypt it,
+React secure storage is created to securely write the data to local storage ( **Basically its a wrapper written on top of default localStorage to write the data securely to the localStorage** ), here secure storage library generate a secure key for every browser and encrypt the data using this key, which means only the browser which encrypted the data can decrypt it,

 Additionally react secure storage preserve the data format for every data type, As out of the box it supports the following data types

 **String | Object | Number | Boolean**

 Which means you don't need to explicitly convert every data to string

 ## How does it work ?